APogue/APogue.github.io/_includes/UCLA-administrative-sections/section-1.md

 "Indeed, for Jews – as well as for Muslims – the pig is the epitome of uncleanliness, reflecting the kind of perverse paradox on which anti-Jewish and other group-based hate rests...it became a feature of Nazi propaganda that cast Jews as Judenschwein, meaning Jewish pigs.
 And since that time, antisemites have equated Jews with pigs..."

-The use of derogatory epithets in statue's imagery did not stop there,
+The use of derogatory epithets in the statue's imagery did not stop there,

 "and a hand holding a bag of money...Haters of Jews, such as the late 19th-century French author Édouard Drumont, have repeatedly cast them as avaricious, money-grubbing, materialistic and intent on global economic domination."